Prompt engineering in .NET

 }

 • LLMs have token input limits that constrain the amount of text you can fit in a prompt.
-You can use embeddings and vector database solutions to reduce the number of tokens you need to represent a given piece of text.
+Use embeddings and vector database solutions to reduce the number of tokens you need to represent a given piece of text.

 • LLMs aren't trained on your data unless you train them yourself, which can be costly and time-consuming.
-You can use retrieval-augmented generation to make your data available to an LLM without training it.
+Use retrieval augmented generation (RAG) to make your data available to an LLM without training it.